 2. Photograph in manual or PRO mode.
 This will allow you to adjust the settings for your photo.
 If the native camera from your phone doesn’t give you this option, you can download a third-party app.

 4. Use the AE/AF lock.
-Tap and hold on the main subject to lock the focus – that will lock the exposure too.
+Tap and hold on to the main subject to lock the focus – that will lock the exposure too.
 You can then adjust this exposure by swiping up to make it brighter or down to make it darker.
 This works on most phones – iPhone and Android.

 5. Use a smartphone tripod.
 Just like cameras, when you use a slow shutter speed, you risk ending up with blurry images if you don’t use a tripod.
 For example, when you use the iPhone Night mode, you can even have a five-second exposure – without an iPhone tripod like these, you’ll end up with a blurry mess.

 6. Get additional lighting.
-Sometimes when you’re shooting at night, you need some extra lighting – for example, if you’re doing a portrait.
+Sometimes when you’re shooting at night, you need some extra lighting – for example, if you’re photographing a night portrait.
 Avoid using the built-in light from your phone at all costs, since it’s a very harsh and unflattering light source, particularly for people’s faces.
 It’s better if you buy an external LED light.

 7. Do some post-processing.
 You can download photo editing apps to process your night photography like a pro.
 There are some great free options, such as Snapseed or even Photoshop – yes, the mobile version is free :-)